No items found.

 Curated by Mayda Tirado and Amanda Castell

-Here, inheritance is not accepted passively.
-It is questioned, altered, even resisted.
-The artists summon memory inscribed in the body, gestures repeated as ritual, forms that persist beyond erasure.
-Descent emerges as a spectral presence—at times a shelter, at others, a demand for rupture.
+Here, inheritance was not accepted passively.
+It was questioned, altered, even resisted.
+The artists summoned memory inscribed in the body, gestures repeated as ritual, forms that persisted beyond erasure.
+Descent emerged as a spectral presence—at times a shelter, at others, a demand for rupture.

 No items found.

-Spanning from the documentary to the staged, from hyperreal portraiture to poetic mise-en-scène, the images in this exhibition offer a heterogeneous yet symbolically charged visual repertoire.
-What binds these works is not a stylistic unity, but a shared urgency: to reveal what often remains hidden—the subtle threads connecting us to what we once were, and to what we were told we must become.
+Spanning from the documentary to the staged, from hyperreal portraiture to poetic mise‑en‑scène, the images in this exhibition offered a heterogeneous yet symbolically charged visual repertoire.
+What bound these works was not a stylistic unity, but a shared urgency: to reveal what often remained hidden—the subtle threads connecting us to what we once were, and to what we had been told we must become.

-In these visual meditations, the body becomes a living archive.
-The creased face of an elder speaks in centuries.
-A figure draped in red cloth, seated and veiled, evokes mourning, resistance, or devotion.
-A woman stitching her white dress beside a rusted fan summons a still, liminal space between domestic labor and performance.
-The use of masks, disguises, and performative personas unsettles the fixed self, invoking community, displacement, and inherited roles.
+In these visual meditations, the body became a living archive.
+The creased face of an elder spoke in centuries.
+A figure draped in red cloth, seated and veiled, evoked mourning, resistance, or devotion.
+A woman stitching her white dress beside a rusted fan summoned a still, liminal space between domestic labor and performance.
+The use of masks, disguises, and performative personas unsettled the fixed self, invoking community, displacement, and inherited roles.

-Sometimes it is gesture, sometimes absence; sometimes it is a scream, sometimes silence.
-Yet in each case, the image opens a fissure through which both memory and invention may slip.
+Sometimes it was gesture, sometimes absence; sometimes a scream, sometimes silence.
+Yet in each case, the image opened a fissure through which both memory and invention might slip.

 No items found.

-Descendencias does not seek to affirm identity, but to multiply it.
-Through bodies in flux, dispersed memories, and sensibilities that resist reduction, the exhibition imagines a lineage not as a fixed line, but as a constellation—unfolding outward, unpredictable in its shape and scope.
+Descendencias did not seek to affirm identity, but to multiply it.
+Through bodies in flux, dispersed memories, and sensibilities that resisted reduction, the exhibition imagined a lineage not as a fixed line, but as a constellation—unfolding outward, unpredictable in its shape and scope.

-Perhaps its most radical proposition is the conversion of intimacy into a political space.
-What at first glance appears personal is revealed as a node in larger histories, a fragment of collective memory under constant negotiation.
+Perhaps its most radical proposition was the conversion of intimacy into a political space.
+What at first glance appeared personal was revealed as a node in larger histories, a fragment of collective memory under constant negotiation.

-Descendencias thus invites us to look anew at what we think we know.
+Descendencias thus invited us to look anew at what we thought we knew.
 To revisit our inheritances.
 To ask: what gestures do we keep?
 What stories do we repeat?
 Whose faces live within us?

 No items found.

-Descendencias does not seek to affirm identity, but to multiply it.
-Through bodies in flux, dispersed memories, and sensibilities that resist reduction, the exhibition imagines a lineage not as a fixed line, but as a constellation—unfolding outward, unpredictable in its shape and scope.
+Descendencias did not seek to affirm identity, but to multiply it.
+Through bodies in flux, dispersed memories, and sensibilities that resisted reduction, the exhibition imagined a lineage not as a fixed line, but as a constellation—unfolding outward, unpredictable in its shape and scope.

-Perhaps its most radical proposition is the conversion of intimacy into a political space.
-What at first glance appears personal is revealed as a node in larger histories, a fragment of collective memory under constant negotiation.
+Perhaps its most radical proposition was the conversion of intimacy into a political space.
+What at first glance appeared personal was revealed as a node in larger histories, a fragment of collective memory under constant negotiation.

-Descendencias thus invites us to look anew at what we think we know.
+Descendencias thus invited us to look anew at what we thought we knew.
 To revisit our inheritances.
 To ask: what gestures do we keep?
 What stories do we repeat?
 Whose faces live within us?

 PARTICIPATING ARTISTS

-This exhibition is made possible thanks to the support of the Miami-Dade County Department of Cultural Affairs, the Cultural Affairs Council, the Mayor, and the Miami-Dade County Board of County Commissioners.
+This exhibition is made possible thanks to the support of the Miami-Dade County Department of Cultural Affairs, the Cultural Affairs Council, the Mayor, the Miami-Dade County Board of County Commissioners and Rodriguez Collection

 Where we come from?